-IS IT FAIR?
-All the effort you put into your Thanksgiving dinner yields a delicious meal.
-However, this feast leaves you feeling uncomfortably full, bloated, guilty and loaded with leftovers that are too fattening to consume after you overindulged the day before.
+All the planning and effort you put into your Thanksgiving dinner yields a delicious meal.
+However, this feast leaves you feeling uncomfortably full, bloated, and guilty as well as loaded with leftovers that are too fattening to consume after you overindulged the day before.

 Not this year!

-Here is a meal full of the traditional Thanksgiving dishes that have all the flavor, but have been scaled down, fat-wise, into lighter versions of your favorites.
+Try tips below for a meal full of the traditional Thanksgiving dishes that are flavorful but have been scaled down, fat-wise, into lighter versions of your favorites.

 The average percentage of calories from fat of the recipe links and suggested dishes is under 27 percent.
 This is within the recommended range for daily healthful eating–quite unusual for such a bountiful feast.

-Don't be concerned that the dishes will be lacking in flavor or texture.
+Don't be concerned that the dishes will lack in flavor or texture.
 All the richness is still there, as the operative term in developing these recipes was lower in fat, not devoid of fat.
 They all contain butter, milk, or whatever other fat ingredient imparts the usual flavor and texture.

 It is either by using a lighter version of the fat ingredient or by using less of the fat ingredient, that these lower-fat dishes are able to retain their texture, flavor, and richness.
 For example, a bit of milk instead of cream; a broth-butter mixture rather than just butter; part-skim ricotta instead of whole milk ricotta; and defatted turkey drippings.

 The turkey, rather than being roasted whole, is cut into breast, leg and thighs, and wings.
 This eliminates struggling with roasting and carving the whole bird, the back sections of which are often not served or consumed.
-Additionally, the back sections and neck may be turned into an easily made broth if desired, which can take the place of canned broth.
+Additionally, the back sections and neck may be turned into an easily made turkey broth if desired, which can take the place of canned broth.